2. Didn't Linda and Delta Burke swear to never work with each other again? Top

 The theme song for the series was "Something to Talk About," written and performed by Shirley Eikhard.
 The pilot ran the song with the original lyrics, but variations on the lyrics were used in subsequent episodes.
 The full theme and introduction actually only ran on the episodes where there were cast changes, such as You Talk Too Much when Julie Hagerty took over the Malone role and in Veda when Lisa Rieffel was introduced as Veda.

 Though there were many positive reviews of the series, critics were very brutal.
 The press saw the show as Linda's attempts to get back at Washington for its reaction to her friendship with the Clintons and a desperate attempt to clone Designing Women.
 In addition, fans had a hard time adjusting to Suzanne's new supporting cast -- missing the chemistry she shared with the Designing Women.
 This, coupled with the problems with the cast changes and CBS's lack of long-term commitment to the series, led to poor ratings.
 The final straw came when CBS axed a pivital and controversial montage of women being raped, mutilated, and murdered from the end of the episode Women In Film.
 The scenes, which were very important to the producers and meant to drive home the message of the episode, were too gritty for the network sensors.
 Lifetime Television aired the remaining episodes in one block with Delta Burke as the host.

-12. Is Women of the House available on video?
+12. Is Women of the House available on DVD?
 Top

 The series was released on DVD in February 2018 by Questar Entertainment and can be found in the Questar DVD Store.
 At the same time it became available for digital viewing through Amazon Video.